Strait Is the Gate: Plot

-Comparison with "The Immoralist"
+Comparison with The Immoralist

-Alissa reached, by going the other way round the world, a damnation very similar to The Immoralists –indeed, Strait is the Gate might be called The Moralist.
+Alissa reached, by going the other way round the world, a damnation very similar to Gide's The Immoralists—indeed, Strait Is the Gate might be called The Moralist.
 Hers is a greater perversity than Michel's, who, after all, was only doing what he liked.
 Alissa is doing what she does not like, and at each act of monstrous virtue her anguish increases, until it at last kills her.
 That said, her vision of heavenly joy is so surpassingly beautiful as almost to justify the means.
 In the limited sense in which the Immoralist was right in sinning for earthly joy, Alissa was justified in sinning to achieve her view of heaven.
-And each pays the exact price –spiritual death for Michel, bodily death and worse for Alissa.
-'Whom can I persuade that this book is the twin of The Immoralist,' Gide wrote in his journal, 'that the two subjects grew up together in my mind, the excess of the one finding a secret permission in the excess of the other, so that the two together form an equipoise?"
+And each pays the exact price—spiritual death for Michel, bodily death and worse for Alissa.
+"Whom can I persuade that this book is the twin of The Immoralist," Gide wrote in his journal, "that the two subjects grew up together in my mind, the excess of the one finding a secret permission in the excess of the other, so that the two together form an equipoise?"

 Title

 The title refers to a phrase in the Gospel of Luke in the Bible:

 Strive to enter in at the strait gate:

 for many, I say unto you, will seek to enter in, and shall not be able.

 This verse appears at the end of the first chapter as the subject of a sermon on the Sunday after Alissa's mother runs away with another man.
 During this sermon Jerome resolves to become virtuous enough to deserve Alissa.
 However Alissa ultimately interprets the "strait and narrow" to preclude any earthly happiness that Jerome and she could share in marriage.

 The crux is that the gate of virtue is too narrow for two people, too narrow for love, and too narrow for two people in love.
 Alissa desires so deliriously that even though she loves Jerome, this love between them has become, in her mind, his impediment to virtue.
 She rejects him, time and time again, and yet this is the way in which she expresses love, because this is the only way he would enter the strait gate.
-What Alissa longs for, is not the strait gate itself, but the process of getting through the gate –it is the striving in “strive to enter in at the strait gate”.
+What Alissa longs for, is not the strait gate itself, but the process of getting through the gate—it is the striving in "strive to enter in at the strait gate".

-If either the strait gate of virtue or Jerome’s love were no more, Alissa’s desire would still stand.
-This is because it is not that we desire “something,” but that our desires and what we desire are ultimately a situation, a process, in which overall, something becomes the object of desire.
+If either the strait gate of virtue or Jerome's love were no more, Alissa's desire would still stand.
+This is because it is not that we desire "something", but that our desires and what we desire are ultimately a situation, a process, in which overall, something becomes the object of desire.